Bandit algorithms to emulate human decision making using probabilistic distortions: K-armed bandit algorithms

-Estimating the weight-distorted cost for any arm $k$ is challenging, and one cannot use a Monte Carlo approach with sample means because weight-distorted cost involves a distorted distribution, whereas the samples come from the undistorted distribution $F_k$.
-Thus, one needs to estimate the entire distribution, and for this purpose, we adapt the quantile-based approach of \citep{prashanth2015cumulative}.
+Estimating the weight-distorted reward of any arm $k$ is non-trivial; one cannot just use a Monte Carlo approach with sample means, because weight-distorted reward involves a distorted distribution, whereas the samples come from the undistorted distribution $F_k$.
+Thus, one needs to estimate the entire distribution, and, for this purpose, we adapt the quantile-based approach, originally proposed in~\cite{prashanth2015cumulative}.
+For convenience, we briefly recall this estimation scheme for weight-distorted reward of an arm $k$ in Algorithm~\ref{alg:cpt-estimator}.